 From Nature and Health Magazine, Dr. Chacon says:

 "Macafem's nutrients help restore natural hormones in women.
 Unlike hormone drugs, which are basically resumed in taking synthetic hormones, Macafem acts totally different in your body.
 It nourishes and stimulates your own natural hormone production by inducing the optimal functioning of the pituitary and endocrine glands."
-Click on the following link if you want to learn more about Macafem.
+Click on the following link to learn more about Macafem

 A combination of lifestyle changes and herbal supplements is usually the most effective route to take in hot flashes treatment.
 For some women, however, menopausal symptoms are severe enough to necessitate the third and most risky approach, namely medications.